What is a Social Security Request for Reconsideration?

 Filing Your Social Security Request for Reconsideration

-If your initial disability claim is denied, the first appeal you can file is a Social Security Request for Reconsideration.
+If your initial disability claim is denied, the first appeal you can file is a Social Security Request for Reconsideration except in a few limited geographic areas where the reconsideration is skipped and the first appeal is a hearing request.
 When you file a Request for Reconsideration, you will be asked to complete a reconsideration request form and to provide information about any changes in your health and any work you have done since you filed your claim.
 You will also be asked the reasons why you think the denial determination is wrong.
 This means that you will need to understand why Social Security denied your initial claim, so that you can effectively prove your case and be approved.

 Refuting Social Security’s Reasons for Denial